 - enhance the capacity for financial investigations and combine all available instruments in fiscal, civil and criminal law.
 Forensic financial analysis must be developed by pooling resources, in particular for training; the confiscation of assets of criminals should be made more efficient and cooperation between Asset Recovery Offices made stronger, - to identify assets of criminals more effectively and seize them and, whenever possible, consider re-using them wherever they are found in the EU common space, - further develop information exchange between the Financial Intelligence Units (FIUs), in the fight against money laundering.
-Within the framework of the European Information Management System, their analyses could feed a database on suspicious transactions, for example within Europol, - mobilise and coordinate sources of information to identify suspicious cash transactions and to confiscate the proceeds of crime, for instance through legislation on whether proceeds are legitimate or not, - improve the prosecution of tax evasion and private corruption and the early detection of fraudulent market abuse (such as insider dealing and market manipulation), as well as the misappropriation of funds, - facilitate the exchange of best practice in prevention and law enforcement, in particular within the framework of the Asset Recovery Office Network and the Anti-Corruption Network.
+Within the framework of the European Information Management System, their analyses could feed a database on suspicious transactions, for example within Europol, - mobilise and coordinate sources of information to identify suspicious cash transactions and to confiscate the proceeds of crime in line with the 1990 Council of Europe Convention, for instance through legislation on whether proceeds are legitimate or not, - improve the prosecution of tax evasion and corruption in the private sector and the early detection of fraudulent market abuse (such as insider dealing and market manipulation), as well as the misappropriation of funds, facilitate the exchange of best practice in prevention and law enforcement, in particular within the framework of the Asset Recovery Office Network and the Anti-Corruption Network.